byakugan-1/byakugan.io/_posts/2025-03-12-gnupg-guide.md

 ![Image](/assets/img/gpg-guide-images/06.webp)

-Make sure to place all these files in the same folder for the following steps.
+> Download installers, hashes, and signatures only from official release pages to reduce spoofed or tampered assets.
+{: .prompt-warning }

+> Place the installer, hash/manifest, and .asc signature in the same folder to simplify verification commands.
+{: .prompt-tip }

 Finally, you will need the developer's public key, which we will use to verify the PGP signature.
 This key is often available either on the software's website, on the GitHub repository of the project, sometimes on the developer's social media, or on specialized sites like Keybase.
 In the case of Sparrow Wallet, you can find developer Craig Raw's public key [on Keybase](https://keybase.io/craigraw).
 To download it directly from the terminal, execute the command: